the-watchmaker/yamas/README.md

 YAML as script language.

 ## Ideation and why?
 I use lots of YAML in different apps.
-They all have their own implied logic behind syntax.
-YAML is being used as near-script language.
+They all have their own implied logic behind data structure and documentation.
+Nowadays, YAML is being used as near-script language anyways.
 (Also it looks like Python.)

 ## Syntax Ideation